pixlsus/website/src/articles/a-chiaroscuro-portrait/index.md

 Minor touchups that could still be done might include darkening the chair in the bottom right corner, darkening the gradient in the bottom left corner, and possibly adding a slight white overlay to the eyes to subtly give them a small pop.

-As it stands now I think the image is strong with a pretty model and interesting interplay between light and shadows - nicely highlighting the features of the subject.
+As it stands now I think the image is a decent representation of a chiaroscuro portrait that mimics the style of a classical composition and interplay between light and shadows across the subject.